 This is a blog about an old house with a new life (and all the lives within it).
 There are plenty of stories to tell.

-- garden inspiration on
+- modern victorian terrace garden – part two, inspiration on

 - gumball machine crafts (my rookie pinterest moment) on